OfficeDev/office-js-docs-pr/docs/develop/overview-authn-authz.md

 ## Key resources for authentication and authorization

 Office Add-ins rely on the Microsoft identity platform to perform authentication and authorization.
-This documentation explains details specific to Office Add-ins to implement authentication and authorization.
-This documentation does not cover general security concepts such as OAuth flows, token caching, or identity management.
+This documentation explains how to build and configure Office Add-ins to successfully implement authentication and authorization.
+However, many concepts and security technologies mentioned are outside the scope of this documentation.
+For example, general security concepts such as OAuth flows, token caching, or identity management are not explained here.
 This documentation also does not document anything specific to Microsoft Azure or the Microsoft identity platform.
 We recommend you refer to the following resources if you need more information in those areas.

 ### Microsoft identity platform

 Office Add-ins primarily depend on the Microsoft identity platform to handle authentication and authorization.
 We'll include links to relevant resources in the Microsoft identity platform documentation when additional details are needed.
-When you get stuck programming something related to the Microsoft identity platform, or need help on a concept, refer to the [Microsoft identity platform](/azure/active-directory/develop) documentation for more information.
+If you get stuck programming something related to the Microsoft identity platform, or need help on a concept, refer to the [Microsoft identity platform](/azure/active-directory/develop) documentation for more information.

 ### OAuth 2.0 and OpenID connect